material-components/material-components-web/docs/authoring-components.md

 ### Support for theming

 A component should be able to be altered according to a **theme**.
 A theme can be defined any way you wish.
-It may be by using _primary_ and _accent_ colors, or you may choose to expose scss variables or CSS Custom properties specific to your component.
+It may be by using _primary_ and _secondary_ colors, or you may choose to expose scss variables or CSS Custom properties specific to your component.
 Whichever way you choose, ensure that _clients can easily alter common aesthetic elements of your component to make it fit with their overall design_.
 We use [@material/theme](../packages/mdc-theme) for this purpose.